 Explore Viharamahadevi Park

 Formerly known as Victoria Park, it is located near the National Museum and it’s a nice place to go for a walk.
 There is a giant golden Buddha Statue and some nice water fountains.
+Exploring this part of town is one of the things to do in Colombo.

 Chill at Galle Face Green